Listed below is the daily COVID-19 update for the state of Mississippi.

 New COVID-19 related deaths:

-Four of these deaths occurred between May 24 and November 11, identified from death certificate reports.
+Two deaths occurred between October 25, 2020 and June 7, identified from death certificate reports.

 Long-Term Care Facilities